modswift/mod-swift.github.io/_posts/2017-04-21-raspberrypi.md

 ## Run Apache with mod_swift on a Raspberry Pi

-You know, this ...
+It is easy to run mod_swift and ApacheExpress on a Raspi.
+This, and all the other demos, including mod_dbd database access and the TodoMVC backend:

 <img src="https://github.com/AlwaysRightInstitute/mod_swift/raw/master/DocRoot/mod_swift-mustache-screenshot.jpg"
      align="center" />

-... on a Raspberry.
+... all on a Raspberry.

 ### Raspi